Masoum/Masoum_RegressionProject/README.md

 **Rental Price Prediction - Regression Analysis**
 This project aims to predict rental prices using machine learning regression models.
-The dataset [dataset](canada_rent.csv) containing rental prices for units in across Canada in 2024, and the goal is to identify the best regression model for accurate price prediction.
+The dataset (canada_rent.csv) containing rental prices for units in across Canada in 2024, and the goal is to identify the best regression model for accurate price prediction.

 **Project Steps:**